Misericordia-TDL/api/README.md

 A copy of the database can be found at [database repository](https://github.com/Misericordia-TDL/project-accoglienza-database)

-Alternatively in the mongo container there's a minimal copy of the db
+Alternatively in the mongo container there's a minimal copy of the db.

+To import data into mongo execute:

 ```php
 docker exec -it mongo mongorestore --db misericordia /root/misericordia/